Zac Lomax: 2018

 Lomax made his NRL debut for St. George Illawarra in round 10 of the 2018 NRL season against South Sydney.

 Lomax played in both finals games for St. George Illawarra in the 2018 NRL season.
 Lomax kicked three goals in week one of the finals series as St. George Illawarra defeated Brisbane 48–18 in an upset victory at Suncorp Stadium.
 The following week, Lomax kicked four goals as St. George Illawarra were defeated by Souths 13–12 at ANZ Stadium in the elimination final.

 Lomax was named in the Prime Ministers XIII, New South Wales U18 for 2018, and also appeared in Brad Fittler's Emerging Blues camp, Zac also scored 5 goals in the PM XIII 34–18 win over PNG.

-On 15 August 2018 Lomax re-signed with St. George Illawarra until the end of the 2020 NRL season.
+Altogether Lomax played 2018 NRL season 4 games for St. George Illawarra winning two and losing two.
+He scored 11 goals with 22 points all together for the season.

 2019

-In the 2019 season Lomax played 10 games, scoring five tries and 15 goals before injuring his thumb at training, he returned in the round 19 loss against South Sydney.
+In the 2019 NRL season, Lomax played 10 games, scoring five tries and 15 goals before injuring his thumb at training, he returned in the round 19 loss against South Sydney.
 In December 2019, Lomax extended his contract until the end of the 2025 season.

+Altogether Lomax played 13 games in the 2019 season for the St. George Illawarra Dragons winning five and losing nine.
+He scored five tries and 15 goals with a total of 50 points.

 2020

-In round 11 of the 2020 NRL season, Lomax scored two tries and kick four goals in a 28–24 loss against rivals Cronulla-Sutherland at Kogarah Oval.

-In round 13 against the Sydney Roosters, Lomax scored two tries and kicked two goals in a 24–16 loss at WIN Stadium.

-In round 19, Lomax scored two tries in a 42–18 defeat to Newcastle at McDonald Jones Stadium.

 In October, Lomax was named in the New South Wales State of Origin preliminary squad.

+Altogether Lomax played 20 games for the St. George Illawarra Dragons in the 2020 NRL season.
+He won seven games and lost 13 games.
+Lomax scored 13 tries and kicked 63 goals for a combined 178 points the best in his career to date.

 2021

 In round 3 of the 2021 NRL season, Lomax scored two tries and kicked seven goals in a 38–12 victory over Manly-Warringah at WIN Stadium.

 In round 8 against the Wests Tigers, Lomax suffered a suspected broken thumb in the club's 16–8 loss at WIN Stadium.

-Lomax played a total of 12 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.
+Lomax played a total of 12 matches for the St. George Illawarra Dragons in the 2021 NRL season.
+Winning four and losing eight.
+He scored four tries and kicked 35 goals for 86 points altogether for the season.
+As the Dragons finished 11th on the table and missed out on the finals for the third year in a row.